misua/kafka/README.md

 5. run go . (in main dir of the endpoint)

-TODO
+### TODO
-consumer endpoints that writes to db?
+-- how to write to db?

+-- create clusternativepg - if in gcp have the nodes in diff regions

+-- k8s should be up and running and use cilium cni